Crypto-SI/Zephyr-wallet/README.rst

 Using Tor proxy
 ===============

-Starting from Zephyr release 3.2.3.1 automatic Tor Proxy detection and use on wallet startup is added to `Network <docs/tor/tor-proxy-on-startup.md>`_ preferences.
+Zephyr automatically detects if a Tor Proxy is available, and using it on wallet startup is a choice under the `Network <docs/tor/tor-proxy-on-startup.md>`_ preferences.

 To use Tor Proxy on Ubuntu set it up with::